 Co-Director Jim Bechtel

-Jim Bechtel completed his second season as SUNY Potsdam's head men's basketball coach.
+Jim Bechtel enters his seventh season as SUNY Potsdam's head men's basketball coach.
 He is the 10th head coach in program history.
 Bechtel comes to SUNY Potsdam after building a strong program at SUNY Canton.
-He has NCAA Division I, II and III experience.View Jim Bechtel's Bio ⟩
+He has NCAA Division I, II and III experience.View Jim's Bio ⟩